Chapter 21:

 The last thing she saw as Mores’ dagger raced to Symphon’s throat was the betrayal in Symphon’s eyes.

 She knew his true name, so she must have stolen his Grimoire.
 The portal had started near her location.
-Had he figured out she had been hiding the Reverse Mirror from him?
+Had he figured out she was hiding the Reverse Mirror from him?

 Worst of all, he had shown her his memories.
-He had grown as a distrusted Speaker among a people that had sheltered his mother when she had run from Duke Praetor himself.
+He had grown as a distrusted Speaker among a people that had sheltered his mother when she fled from Duke Praetor himself.
 She had betrayed him to a Praetor.

 Then Symphon moved.
-He might not have had enough power to rip apart buildings or summon deadly spikes, but he did move aside enough to dodge the knife.
+He might not have had enough power to rip apart buildings or summon deadly spikes, but he had enough to dodge the knife.

 Mores took blows to the nose, ear, knee, and mouth.
 Shiori couldn’t follow the flurry of fists and elbows that pummeled Mores.
 In a panic, Mores screamed a word that pushed Symphon back ten meters.